Astronomy Day 2015 Summary

-The latest issue of our club’s Event Horizon newsletter is now available.
+The April issue of the Hamilton Amateur Astronomers Event Horizon newsletter is now available.

 In this issue you’ll find…